 Need wedding ideas for the bride who wants to be chicer than chic and channel Jane Birkin or Brigitte Bardot on her big day?
 The name of the game is effortless.
 That seems to be the bedrock of French-girl style—that breeziness that says, "I care, but not that much, mainly because I'm chicer than you, but I don't know I'm chicer than you because that's how cool I am."
 Sound like you?
 Read on for our wedding ideas on how to get that French-girl vibe, naturellement!

-Or just don't have a wedding party.
-If you do have bridesmaids, tell 'em they can wear whatever their heart desires.
-A French girl has only the chicest friends, and she can't be bothered to dictate what their 'maids should wear—especially when she knows her friends have impeccable taste.
+...or just don't have a wedding party.
+If you do have bridesmaids, tell them they can wear whatever their heart desires.
+A French girl has only the chicest friends, and she can't be bothered to dictate what her 'maids should wear—especially when she knows her friends have impeccable taste.

 Don't skimp on the food.
 It should be the centerpiece of your celebration and served all night long—start with long boards of cheese and meander into a many-course meal, served family-style.
 If you have control over glassware, try renting (or borrowing) mismatched vintage crystal or glass.
 Better yet, try collecting it over a few months and letting guests take their glasses home as their favor.

 7. Keep the Party Going Late Into the Night